HatchApps/xavier-help/checks.md

 ### Estimated VAT (UK Only)

 ::: warning UK Customers Please Note:
-Our VAT Checks work best when Xavier is connected with HMRC - without this connection, we cannot know when payments have been made or detect any late claims.
+Our VAT Checks work best when Precision is connected with HMRC - without this connection, we cannot know when payments have been made or detect any late claims.
 Please see our [Integrations](https://help.xavier-analytics.com/integrations.html#hmrc-uk-only) section for more information.
 :::

-Xavier keeps a running estimate of VAT accrued (or due to be reclaimed) for the current period, it handles Cash, Accrual and Flat Rate schemes.
+Precision keeps a running estimate of VAT accrued (or due to be reclaimed) for the current period, it handles Cash, Accrual and Flat Rate schemes.

 Opening the card reveals further details, with a filter to display in HMRC VAT Return format, grouped by Vat "Box" Figures, or grouped by Tax Rate.
 You can also filter by current period or late claims.